brettwooldridge/HikariCP/README.md

 :white_check_mark:``autoCommit``<br/>
 This property controls the default auto-commit behavior of connections returned from the pool.
-It is a boolean value.  *Default: true*
+It is a boolean value.
+*Default: true*

 :watch:``connectionTimeout``<br/>
 This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
 If this time is exceeded without a connection becoming available, a SQLException will be thrown.
-100ms is the minimum value.  *Default: 30000 (30 seconds)*
+100ms is the minimum value.
+*Default: 30000 (30 seconds)*

 :watch:``idleTimeout``<br/>
-This property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
+This property controls the maximum amount of time that a connection is allowed to sit idle in the pool.
 Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
 A connection will never be retired as idle *before* this timeout.
-A value of 0 means that idle connections are never removed from the pool.  *Default: 600000 (10 minutes)*
+A value of 0 means that idle connections are never removed from the pool.
+*Default: 600000 (10 minutes)*

 :watch:``maxLifetime``<br/>
 This property controls the maximum lifetime of a connection in the pool.
 When a connection